-Log in to the FusionSolar app, choose Alarm > Active alarm, and choose Low insulation resistance to enter the Alarm details screen.
+Log in to the FusionSolar app, choose Alarm > Active alarm, select Low insulation resistance to enter the Alarm details screen.

-- The positive and negative terminals of a PV string are connected to the PV+ and PV- terminals of the inverter, respectively.
-The 0% position corresponds to the PV- terminal, and the 100% position corresponds to the PV+ terminal.
+- The positive and negative terminals of a PV string are respectively connected to the PV+ and PV- terminals of the inverter.
+The PV- terminal represents a possibility of 0% for the short-circuit position and the PV+ terminal represents a possibility of 100% for the short-circuit position.
 Other percentages indicate that the fault occurs on a PV module or cable in the PV string. - Possible fault position = Total number of PV modules in a PV string x Percentage of possible short-circuit positions.
-For example, if a PV string consists of 14 PV modules and the percentage of the possible short-circuit position is 34%, the possible fault position is 4.76 (14 x 34%), indicating that the fault is located near PV module 4, including the adjacent PV modules and their cables.
-The inverter has a detection precision of ± 1 PV module. - MPPT1 that may be faulty corresponds to PV1 and MPPT2 that may be faulty corresponds to PV2.
+For example, if a PV string consists of 14 PV modules and the percentage of the possible short-circuit position is 34%, the possible fault position is 4.76 (14 x 34%), indicating that the fault is located near PV module 4, including the previous and the next PV modules and the cables.
+The inverter has a detection precision of ± 1 PV module. - The possible faulty PV string MPPT1 corresponds to PV1 and PV2, and the possible faulty PV string MPPT2 corresponds to PV3 and PV4.
 The fault can be located only to the MPPT level.
 Perform the following steps to connect the PV strings corresponding to the faulty MPPT to the inverter one by one to further locate and rectify the fault. - When a non-short-circuit fault occurs, the possible short-circuit percentage is not displayed.
-If the insulation resistance is greater than $0.001\text{ M}\Omega$, the fault is not related to short circuit.
+If the insulation resistance is greater than 0.001 M Ω , the fault is not related to short circuit.
 Check all PV modules in the faulty PV string one by one to locate and rectify the fault.

-Figure 8-1 Percentage of short-circuit positions
+Figure 8-2 Percentage of short-circuit positions

 If the irradiance or the PV string voltage is too high, the insulation resistance fault location may fail.
-In this case, the fault location status on the Alarm details screen is Conditions not met.
+In this case, the fault location status on the Alarm details screen is Detection conditions not met.
 Perform the following steps to connect PV strings to the inverter one by one to locate the fault.
 If the system is not configured with any optimizer, skip the corresponding optimizer operations.

-- Step 1 Ensure that the AC connections are normal.
+Step 1 Ensure that the AC connections are normal.
 Log in to the FusionSolar app, choose Maintenance > Inverter ON/OFF on the home screen, and send a shutdown command.
-Set DC SWITCH to OFF. - Step 2 Connect one PV string to the inverter, and set DC SWITCH to ON.
-If the inverter status is Shutdown: Command, log in to the app, choose Maintenance > Inverter ON/OFF on the home screen, and send a startup command. - Step 3 Choose Alarm on the home screen, enter the Active alarm screen, and check whether a Low insulation resistance alarm is reported. - If no Low insulation resistance alarm is reported 1 minute after the DC side is powered on, choose Maintenance > Inverter ON/OFF on the home screen, and send a shutdown command.
 Set DC SWITCH to OFF.

+Step 2 Connect one PV string to the inverter, and set DC SWITCH to ON.
+If the inverter status is Shutdown: Command, log in to the app, choose Maintenance > Inverter ON/OFF on the home screen, and send a startup command.

+Step 3 Choose Alarm on the home screen, enter the Active alarm screen, and check whether a Low insulation resistance alarm is reported.
-Go to Step 2 and check rest of the PV strings one by one.

-- If a Low insulation resistance alarm is reported 1 minute after the DC side is powered on, check the percentage of possible short-circuit positions on the Alarm details screen and calculate the location of the possible faulty PV module based on the percentage.
+- If no Low insulation resistance alarm is reported 1 minute after the DC side is powered on, choose Maintenance > Inverter ON/OFF on the home screen, and send a shutdown command.
+Set DC SWITCH to OFF.
+Go to Step 2 and check rest of the PV strings one by one. - If a Low insulation resistance alarm is reported 1 minute after the DC side is powered on, check the percentage of possible short-circuit positions on the Alarm details screen and calculate the location of the possible faulty PV module based on the percentage.
 Then go to Step 4.